tusharojha/BingeServer/README.md

 Developed to have high speed, high security & low space requirement to deliver millions of users.

-Powered by Node.JS & MongoDB
+Powered by Node.JS & MongoDB.

 ## Installing
 - Clone repository on your local machine